KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 + When operating in *reversed mode* it is important that the ticker communicates with its subscribers in the opposite order (highest to lowest); this ensures that Action object functions get invoked in the correct order.

 ### Tween objects
-[write up]
+Tween objects are small, targeted, time-limited inbetween animations.
+Each object includes details of their start and duration **timings**, their **target** SC objects, and an array of **definitions** that detail the start and end points - *key frames* - of the target object attributes to be animated.

+> **tl;dr:** Every Tween object needs to be associated with a Ticker object: The Tween object holds the state for a set of inbetween animations; the Ticker object controls a passage of time within which the Tween will operate.

+SC can animate many Tween objects at once, over multiple object attributes:
++ Test demo [Canvas-006](../../demo/canvas-006.html) - canvas tween stress test.
++ Test demo [DOM-009](../../demo/dom-009.html) - DOM element tween stress test.

 #### Create and serialize Tween objects
 Dev-users can create a Tween object using the `scrawl.makeTween({key: value, ...})` factory function.

 If the factory function's argument object includes a valid `ticker` attribute, then the new Tween will associate itself to that Ticker object.
 If however the attribute is not included in the argument object, or the desired Ticker object does not (yet) exist, then the new Tween will create its own ticker, giving it the name `${tween.name}_ticker`.

 Tweens are not animation objects,  but they do include functionality that makes them seem like they are animation objects.
-For instance, the invocation `scrawl.makeTween({key: value, ...}).run()` will make the new Tween run immediately after its creation.
+For instance, the invocation `scrawl.makeTween({key: value, ...}).run()` will make the Ticker associated with the new Tween run immediately after the Tween's creation.

 Tween objects can be serialized using the `tween.saveAsPacket()` function, and restored against any SC *tracked object* using the `obj.actionPacket('packet-string')` function.

 #### Clone Tween objects
 Any Tween object can be cloned using the `tween.clone({key: value, ...})` function.

 When a Tween is cloned it will, by default, associate itself to its original's Ticker object.
-Dev-users can force the Tween to create its own new Ticker object by including the attribute `useNewTicker: true` in the clone function's argument object.
+Dev-users can force the Tween to create its own new Ticker object by including the attribute `useNewTicker: true` in the clone function's argument object - see test demo [DOM-005](../../demo/dom-005.html) for an example.

 #### Kill Tween objects
 To remove a Tween object from the SC environment, invoke `tween.kill()` on it.

 If the Tween object, when created or cloned, created its own Ticker object, then killing the Tween will also kill that Ticker.
 Otherwise the Tween will disassociate itself from any Ticker objects before terminating its existence.

+The Tween object can be set to self-destruct if its `killOnComplete` attribute is set to `true` - see test demo [Canvas-046](../../demo/canvas-046.html) for an example.

 #### Tween attributes
 The following attributes can be set during Tween object creation, then updated using the `tween.set()` function: